lgmorand/aks-workshop/_entries/02-01 challenge1.md

 parent-id: upandrunning
 ---

-In this challenge, we will add a Dockerfile to a web application, build it, and run it using a Docker container.
+In this challenge, you will add a Dockerfile to a web application, build it, and run it using a Docker container.

 ### Tasks